-Going freelance?
+Are you going freelance?
 Then you now run your own business: congratulations!
-But many creative freelancers don’t really think in those terms.
-In fact, they often don’t like to think about money at all.
+But many creative freelancers don’t think in those terms.
+They often don’t like to think about money at all.

 It’s a lifestyle thing.
 You love your work, and getting paid for it remains secondary.
 But that’s a shame.
 Because as a result, you may be undercharging, and losing out on thousands, even tens of thousands, every year.